sematext/docs/docs/logagent/input-filter-grep.md

 ## Configuration

 Add the following section to the Logagent configuration file.
 Please note you could use the plugin with multiple configurations.
-Output of the first filter is passed into the next one ...:
+The output of the first filter is passed into the next one ...:

 ```yaml
 input: